datasektionen/bawang-content/kontakt/body_en.md

 ## General

-For general questions, feel free to contact our head of communications.
+For general questions, feel free to contact our Head of Communications.

 **Head of communications**<br />
 Alfred Fall Lindgren<br />